gravitational/provisioner/README.md

 ### Manually testing

-It's useful to invoke manually testing during development.
-We can easily do that by create a list of enviroment in a file says `dev.env`:
+It is recommended to run manual tests during development.
+It is easier if you collect the necessary environment variables into a file named `dev.env`:

 ```
 AWS_REGION=xxx